For urgent consular assistance call

 Declare amounts over 10,000 euros or equivalent if you're travelling between Sweden and any non-European Union (EU) country.
 This includes all forms of currency, not just cash.

-If you don't declare it or you give wrong information on entry or exit, you'll be fined.
+You'll be fined if you don't declare it or give the wrong information on entry or exit.

 You don't need to declare currency if you're travelling to or from another EU country.